adilmuhammad6422/raspberrypi-irobot/README.md

    - Set hostname to the sticker on the raspberry pi ex. "bp012"
    - Set the username as "pi" and password as "raspberry"
    - Connect to "linksys" wifi
+   - Use firefox as default browser
+   - Enable raspberry pi connect

 5. **Update the System**:
    - Open a terminal and run: